heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the [course material][course-material].
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Disclaimer

-- **This is not a course on concurrency**
+- **This is not a course on concurrency**.
-- Many many things are not covered
+- Many many things are not covered.
-- Focus on concurrency for network applications
+- Focus on concurrency for network applications.
-- Other ways and mechanisms to handle concurrency will be covered in other courses
+- Other ways and mechanisms to handle concurrency will be covered in other teaching units.

 ![bg right:40%](https://images.unsplash.com/photo-1520414283774-cd4cb599a987?fit=crop&h=720)